× Search

 The School with its Partners and member companies has an extensive presence and reach.
 Together we can make a significant difference.

-The School’s Waste and Resource Efficiency Group is the forum to help enable this change; taking individual and collective action against waste and inefficiency, including initiatives to encourage supply chains and enable innovative School members to showcase what they can do to help.
+The School’s Waste and Resource Use Group is the forum to help enable this change; taking individual and collective action against waste and inefficiency, including initiatives to encourage supply chains and enable innovative School members to showcase what they can do to help.

 Waste and Resource Efficiency Group